stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 <div id="implementation_summary_table">

-_**Table 1**: **Workflow Run Crate implementations**.
-Summary of each WRROC implementation, together with the profiles it implements, the latest software citation and an example crate of its application.
-Runcrate is a toolkit that converts CWLProv ROs to Provenance Run Crates, while the others are WMS._

 **Impl.**   | **Profile** | **Version URL/DOI**    | **Example**             |
 ------------| ----------- | ---------------------- | ----------------------- |
 runcrate    | Provenance  | \[[Leo 2023a]\]        |  \[[Leo 2023]\]         |